Few Shot System Identification for Reinforcement Learning: Method for Online System Identification

-In this section, the approach for learning time-invariant dynamics embeddings is developed with the help of an RNN encoder for the mean and variance of the dynamics parameters that would be later used in the ODE solver with the initial state and control actions.
+In this section, we develop the approach for learning time-invariant dynamics embeddings with the help of an \textsc{RNN} encoder for the mean and variance of the dynamics parameters.
+The \textsc{ODE} solver uses the predicted dynamics, the initial state and control actions to make predictions into the future.